Pazin: History

 As with the other Istrian counties, the notary and diplomatic language of Pazin remained Latin, in preference to the German language.
 The Istrian Demarcation (Razvod istarski) was written in 1325 in Croatian and in the Glagolitic script.
-Beside this debated document, there is only one document written in Croatian, a borders act between Cosliacco (Kožljak) and Moschienizze (Draga di Moschiena, Mošćenička Draga), which, however, was written in Croatian to please to chieftains of the Moschienizze area, subjects of the lords of Castua (Kastav), who didn't understand Latin.
+Beside this debated document, there is only one document written in Croatian, a borders act between Kožljak and Mošćenička Draga, which, however, was written in Croatian to please to chieftains of the Mošćenička Draga area, subjects of the lords of Kastav, who didn't understand Latin.
 The only official language of the public and private documents of the County of Pazin was Latin, which in the 17th century was replaced by the Italian language.
 Even the acts and the registers from the captain administration were written in Latin, and then in Italian; German, which was still marginally used up to the 16th century, was used ever less, and finally disappeared in the 17th century.

-By 1500, the city of Pazin, with a population of around 1500 people, was a small center of Italian life.
+By 1500, the city of Pazin, with a population of around 1500 people.
 The head of the comune, and elected representative, did not bear the title of zupano (župan), but that of gastaldo.
 He was elected by the twelve counselors of the so-called Banca, and to operate needed the confirmation, or captain investment.
 His coadiutori (literally, coadjutors, collaborators) were usually called the giudici rettori.
 A public notary with Imperial authority acted as chancellor of the comune, stipulating its acts and contracts.

 In 1890, through an artificial formation of the comune, the Austrian government was able to make the municipio fall to the Slavs, but the Italians "passionately defended the city on this and other occasions".
 The Italians kept in Pazin the headquarters of the Società politica istriana ("Istrian Political Society").

 Until 1918, the town (under the name Pisino) was part of the Austrian monarchy (Austrian side after the compromise of 1867), seat of the district of the same name, one of the 11 Bezirkshauptmannschaften in the Austrian Littoral province.

 In the same year, Pazin and all the Peninsula of Istria were transferred to the Kingdom of Italy.
 Benito Mussolini, then, introduced a fascist regime in Italy which, under the "Duce", began to Italianize the region.
-There were already many speakers of Italian and Istro-veneto in Pazin.
-In fact, Pazin was a very multicultural and multilingual town due to its location.
-Most of Istria became part of Yugoslavia after World War II with the Treaty of Paris in 1947.
-In September 1943, Pazin was attacked and bombarded by Yugoslav Partisans, and subsequently became part of modern day Croatia.
+Most of Istria became part of Yugoslavia after World War II with the Treaty of Paris in 1947, and subsequently became part of modern-day Croatia.